atsepkov/vim-tabularity/README.md

 You would simply need to run `:call tabularity#Do()` and enter `ds"A<Del>`.

-Tabularity will perform the command based on cursor position, so if you have the following sequence:
+Tabularity will perform the command based on cursor position, which means you can manipulate the entire line (and all lines in vicinity that match the format), a word under cursor, or even a character on every line.
+If you have the following sequence:

 	magenta ball
 	red box
 	yellow cone

-And your cursor was at the end of the word `magenta`, using Tabularity to quote the first word would result in:
+And your cursor is at the end of the word `magenta`, using Tabularity to quote the word would result in:

 	"magenta" ball
 	red "box"
 	"yellow" cone

-To avoid this, you can either move the cursor to a different position before executing the command or use Tabular to align the words beforehand (`Tab / ` should do the trick).
+If your intent was instead to quote every first word, you can either move the cursor to a different position before executing the command or use Tabular to align the words beforehand (`Tab / ` should do the trick).
 If you prefix your command with a `:`, Tabularity will execute it as if you used `:` in vim on each line it decides is relevant.

 Another useful functionality of Tabularity is folding/unfolding words into rows.
 For example, imagine you have the following string: